killinux/jslinux-criu-sources/README.md

 You can use default buildroot config with small changes:

-- add file, tmux utilities
+- add file, tmux, gcc, make utilities
 - switch to using glibc

 Run compilation: